 Visual supports are an essential tool for school staff use to help students when at school.
 Visuals can also be a pain and time-consuming to make.
 A valuable tip is to have some basic go-to visuals ready (pre-made) for when you need them.
 But what are those basic visuals?
-Here are the visuals that I believe a school should have.
+Here are the basic visuals that should be available at every school.

 Visuals schedules help students organize their day or part of their day.
 They provide structure and take the guesswork out of their day.
 While schedules are usually in most classrooms, they are particularly crucial for children with language disorders or cognitive delays.
 Visual schedules are essential if a student has a different schedule from the rest of the class or for kids who struggle with change.

 Now I don’t prescribe to the idea that First-Then Boards have to be something a child doesn’t like and then a reward.
 We tend to bribe students, especially students needing supports, way too much.
 We need to change how school is organized so that school meets the needs of all students.
 Back to visuals, I tend to use them to break down schedules or activities into smaller units.
 First-Then boards can help children focus on the task at hand by giving them an idea about what is going to happen next.

 They do exactly what it says in the title; they help children make choices.
 They can help with making choices for the order of activities during therapy.
 They are most frequently used to help children with what toys to play with or centres the kids can go to.
 They can also be used to help children pick regulation tools.

 These visuals help learn routines, learn the sequence of the routines, or help remind a child of all the steps in a routine.
 Think washing hands after going to the bathroom.
 These visuals help students to do a task more independently.
 Visuals work really well for getting dressed, washing hands, and going to the bathroom.